 The ultimate aim is the creation of new artificial intelligence (AI) products, services, business and workplaces that will benefit Norwegian society while propelling the country into one of the worldwide leaders in the field.
 (See Telenor Throws Support for AI, Big Data Into Norway Lab.)

-Telenor ASA (Nasdaq: TELN) is kicking in 50 million Norwegian kroner (US$5.9 million) into the lab, with NOK40 million ($4.7 million) slated to fund professorships, post-doctoral positions and scholarships as well as hardware and software for the lab.
+Telenor Group (Nasdaq: TELN) is kicking in 50 million Norwegian kroner (US$5.9 million) into the lab, with NOK40 million ($4.7 million) slated to fund professorships, post-doctoral positions and scholarships as well as hardware and software for the lab.

 The rest of Telenor's funding is being used to building an Internet of Things (IoT) network that will provide data for the lab's research work.
 In addition to the funding, Telenor will provide large and anonymous datasets from its mobile and IoT networks.
 On the IoT front, Telenor has deployed LoRaWAN in parts of three cities to date and is also conducting urban IoT pilots.

 During the recent Mobile World Congress in Barcelona, Spain, Bjørn-Taale Sandberg, head of Telenor Research, said Telenor sees AI and next-generation IoT as "two sides of the same coin."

 "IoT will produce data that will enable new applications within AI, so we need to look at them together," Sandberg said.
 While Telenor isn't interested in competing against the likes of Google (Nasdaq: GOOG), Sandberg said there were a lot of other opportunities for Telenor to make its mark with AI and IoT.